kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 # Sensors

-A sensor document represents the physical sensor.
+A sensor document represents a physical sensor.

-The document contains sensor identification information, the last measurement received and metadata.
+The document contains sensor identification information, the last measurement received and the sensor's metadata.

 A sensor is uniquely identified by the pair `model` + `reference`.